 Meditate – You don’t have to wear an eastern robe and learn how to chant to meditate.
 Meditation is simply the practice of clearing your mind and learning how to focus.
 Founder of the Huffington Post, Arianna Huffington, starts every morning with 30 mins of meditation, she is so convinced of the benefits that she offers weekly classes to her employees.

 Read Something Inspirational – Many “daily reader” type books have a motivational thought for the day.
 Start your day off by taking an “emotional vitamin” to put things into perspective, and find some inspiration to stick with you throughout the day.
 You could also use this time to work through a business book, self-improvement book, or faith-based book.

 Set/Review a Goal for the Day – It is so easy to let the urgent, but unimportant activities invade our day.
 Take some time in the morning to review the day’s goals, or perhaps a to-do list, and envision yourself completing that activity.

 How to Get into the Habit

 After you’ve decided what you are going to incorporate into a morning routine, the next step is to plan out your strategy for putting it into place.
-It’s okay to start off with just one or two activities to commit to, and build from there.
+It’s okay to start with just one or two activities to commit to and build from there.
 Some of the above activities might only take a couple of minutes.
-They don’t have to be 30 minutes each to receive benefit from incorporating them into your morning.
+They don’t have to be 30 minutes each to receive the benefit of incorporating them into your morning.

 Don’t Be Discouraged by Slip-Ups – My last piece of advice is to not get too hard on yourself.
 We all slip up sometimes, and the dangerous reaction is to just give up.
 Keep trying and you’ll eventually find it hard not to do your morning routine.